microsoft/datamations/README.md

 [![R-CMD-check](https://github.com/jhofman/datamations/workflows/R-CMD-check/badge.svg)](https://github.com/jhofman/datamations/actions)
 <!-- badges: end -->

-datamations is a framework for automatic generation of explanation of plots and tables from analysis code.
-It automatically turns code into animations, showing the steps that led to a plot or a table.
+datamations is a framework for the automatic generation of explanation of the steps of an analysis pipeline.
+It automatically turns code into animations, showing the state of the data at each step of an analysis.

 ## Installation